intRinsic: an R Package for Model-Based Estimation of the Intrinsic Dimension of a Dataset: The modeling background

 \subsection{The TWO-NN estimator}

-Building on the distribution of the hyper-spherical shells, \citet{Facco} noticed that, if the intensity of the Poisson point process is assumed to be constant on the scale of the second NN, the following distributional result holds: In other words, if the intensity of the Poisson point process that generates the data can be regarded as locally constant (on the scale of the second NN), the ratio of the first two distances from the closest two NNs is Pareto distributed.
-Recall that the Pareto random variable is characterized by a scale parameter \(a\), shape parameter \(b\), and density function \(f_X(x)=ab^a x^{-a-1}\) defined over \(x\in\left[a,+\infty\right]\).
-Remarkably, Equation \eqref{eq::firstresult} states that the ratio \({r_{i,2}}/{r_{i,1}}\) follows a Pareto distribution with scale \(a=1\) and shape \(b=d\), i.e., the shape parameter can be interpreted as the \texttt{id} of the data.\\ One can also attain more general results by considering ratios of distances with NNs of generic orders.
-A generalized ratios will be denoted with \(\mu_{i,n_1,n_2} = \frac{r_{i,n_2}}{r_{i,n_1}}\) for \(i = 1,\ldots, n\), where \(n_1\) and \(n_2\) are the NN orders, integer numbers that need to comply with the following constraint: \(1\leq n_1 < n_2\leq n\).
+Building on the distribution of the hyper-spherical shells, \citet{Facco} noticed that if the intensity of the underlying Poisson point process is assumed to be constant on the scale of the second NN, the following distributional result holds: In other words, if the intensity of the Poisson point process that generates the data can be regarded as locally constant (on the scale of the second NN), the ratio of the first two NN distances from each point is Pareto distributed.
+Recall that the Pareto random variable is characterized by a scale parameter \(a\), shape parameter \(b\), and density function \(f_X(x)=ab^a x^{-a-1}\) defined over \(x\in\left[a,+\infty\right)\).
+Remarkably, Equation\nobreakspace{}\ref{eq::firstresult} states that the ratio \({r_{i,2}}/{r_{i,1}}\) follows a Pareto distribution with scale \(a=1\) and shape \(b=d\), i.e., the shape parameter can be interpreted as the ID of the dataset.
+Estimating \(d\) by exploiting the ratios of distances between each point and its first two NNs is the core of the TWO-NN procedure.

+One can also attain more general results by considering ratios of distances with NNs of generic orders.
+A generalized ratio will be denoted with \(\mu_{i,n_1,n_2} = r_{i,n_2}/r_{i,n_1}\) for \(i = 1,\ldots, n\).
+Here, \(n_1\) and \(n_2\) are the NN orders, integer numbers that need to comply with the following constraint: \(1\leq n_1 < n_2\leq n\).
 In this paper, we will mainly focus on methods involving the ratio of the first two NN distances.
-The generalized ratios will be mentioned only when discussing the function \code{compute\_mus()}.
-Therefore, for notational clarity, we will assume \(\mu_i = \mu_{i,1,2}\) and \(\bm{\mu}=\left(\mu_i\right)_{i=1}^n\).
-Once the vector \(\bm{\mu}\) is computed, we can employ different estimators for the \texttt{id}.
-All of the following methods can be called via the \pkg{intRinsic} function \code{twonn()}.
-Examples about its usage can be found in Section \ref{sec:illustration_twonn}.\\
+The generalized ratios will be only mentioned when discussing the function \texttt{compute\_mus()}, for the sake of completeness.
+Therefore, to simplify the notation, we will write \(\mu_i = \mu_{i,1,2}\) and \(\bm{\mu}=\left(\mu_i\right)_{i=1}^n\).\\ Once the vector \(\bm{\mu}\) is computed, we can employ different estimation techniques for the TWO-NN model.
+All of the following methods can be called via the \texttt{intRinsic} function \texttt{twonn()}.
+The reader can find examples of its usage in Section\nobreakspace{}\ref{sec:illustration_twonn}.